Muriithijoe/github-search/README.md

 **By**

-Joe Muriithi
+Joe Muriithi.

 **Description**

-This is a site for finding github users and repos
+This is a site for finding github users and repos.

 **How to set-up**

 ~Once you receive the link.Open the browser.

-~Run the link in the browser
+~Run the link in the browser.

-~If you have an internet connection it will take you to the site
+~If you have an internet connection it will take you to the site.

 **BDD**

-  ~If you search a github user it will bring you their repos
+  ~If you search a github user it will bring you their repos.

-  ~once you start typing it starts searching
+  ~once you start typing it starts searching.

-  ~it cannot search an empty input area
+  ~it cannot search an empty input area.